entropic-dev/boltzmann/docs/content/reference/02-handlers.md

 _Added in 0.0.0._

 A promise for the parsed contents of the request body.
-Will either return a JavaScript object on success or throw a `422 Unprocessable Entity` error when no body parser could handle the request body.
+This promise resolves to a JavaScript object on success or throws a `422 Unprocessable Entity` error when no body parser could handle the request body.

 See ["accepting user input"] for more.